-Electricity Supply, Metering & Billing Problems
+Electricity Supply Metering And Billing Problems

 Who Is Responsible For What?

-So if your question relates more to the hardware of the electricity distribution system for your home, ie the poles, wires and meters, then it is often the electricity distributor whom is going to be in a better position to answer your questions.
+So if your question relates more so to the hardware of the electricity distribution system for your home, ie the poles, wires and meters, then it is often the electricity distributor whom is going to be in a better position to answer your questions.
 The electricity retailer is often only going to know about what they have on record.
-What you have installed can be from our experience, quite different from what the retailer's record shows you have installed.
+What you have installed can be from our experience, quite different from what the electricity retailers record shows you have installed.
 So our recommendation here is call the distributor first, if your thinking hardware.